 Assoc.
 Prof. Ling LiuXidian University, China

-Ling Liu (Member, IEEE) received the bachelor’s degree in electronic engineering from Nanjing University in 2008, the master’s degree in electronic engineering from Peking University in 2011, and the Ph.D. degree in electronic engineering from Imperial College London in 2015.
-Previously, he was with the Huawei Central Research Institute, where he was engaged in research on 5G polar codes.
-In 2019, he joined Shenzhen University, China, as an Assistant Professor.
-In 2023, he joined Xidian University, China, where he is currently an Associate Professor with Guangzhou Institute of Technology.
-He has published more than 30 papers in journals and conferences, such as IEEE Transactions on Information Theory, IEEE Transactions on Communications, ISIT, and ITW.
+Dr. Liu Ling is an associate professor at the Guangzhou Institute of Technology, Xidian University.
+He earned his bachelor's degree from Nanjing University (2008), master's degree from Peking University (2011), and Ph.D. from Imperial College London (2015), all in electronic engineering.
+He previously worked at Huawei Central Research Institute, where he was engaged in research on 5G polar codes.
+In 2019, he joined Shenzhen University as an assistant professor.
+In 2023, he joined Xidian University.
 His research interests include information theory, coding theory, lattice codes, and post-quantum cryptography.
+He has published more than 40 papers in journals and conferences such as IEEE TIT, TCOM, ISIT, and ITW.
 His recognitions include the IEEE WCSP 2021 Best Paper Award.

 |